boscoh/pdbremix/readme.md

 ## Tools to run MD Simulation

 `pdbremix` provides a simplified interface to run molecular-dynamics.
-Whilst this is not a replacement for understanding each of the MD packages, the use-case provided here cover a reasonable range of cases.
+Whilst this is not a replacement for understanding each of the MD packages, the scenarios provided here cover a reasonable range of cases.

-For beginners, it is useful to see how a basic simulation is set-up from a PDB file to a trajectory, as all intermediate files are saved.
-It is much easier to modify a complete and working process than start from scratch.
+For beginners, it is useful to see how a basic simulation is set-up from a PDB file to a trajectory, as all intermediate files and shell scripts of the commands are are saved to file as well as full logging for all packages.
+It is much easier to modify a complete and working process than to start from scratch.

 ### Topology files

-`pdb2sim` will:
+The first thing you want to do is make a topology file from a PDB file.
+A topology file describes the physical parameters of all the atoms and the properties of their bonds.
+The physical paramarers include charge, mass, van der Waals repulson, bond spring constants etc.

+This is performed by `pdb2sim`, which will:

+- strip out crystallographic waters, alt conformations, alt models etc.
 - detect and parameterise disulfide bonds
-- strip hydrogens and repopulate
 - handle multiple chains by chain ID
 - let each package determine charged/polar residue states
+- repopulate hydrogens consistent with charged states
 - pick force-fields and water models

 To achieve this abstraction, `pdbremix` assumes all the files of a simulation will have a common basename.
 To generate these files from a PDB, run: